 What is a Bullet Smoker?

-There are a variety of designs for wood smokers including barrel-style, rack-style, and water smokers.
-In addition, there are a number of ceramic smokers on the market.
+There are a variety of designs for wood smokers, including barrel-style, rack-style, and water smokers.
+In addition, there are several ceramic smokers on the market.
 The bullet style by Weber is bullet shaped (hence the informal name – Smokey Mountain Bullet) and has a center water pan to provide moisture while smoking.

 Weber Smokey Mountain Cooker Smokers Review